truchas/truchas/doc/sphinx/tools/RadE/patches/patches_namelist.rst

 PATCH_ALGORITHM
 +++++++++++++++
-Selects one of the three available algorithms, or disables patching.
+Selects one of the available algorithms, or disables patching.

 .. namelist_parameter::
    :type: STRING